23rd Sep 2019

 The issue is that every piece of equipment we buy as a broadcaster has a life expectancy, and over the years as standards change, new equipment is released to meet changing expectations.
 That’s fine for contemporary programming; every new programme that gets commissioned will be made to the standards required and expected for today’s audience.

-But programmes made in the 1960’s/70’s/80’s will only reflect the quality and standards that were present at the then.
+But programmes made in the 1960’s/70’s/80’s will only reflect the quality and standards that were present at the time.

 In the past when new formats were introduced to the broadcasting community, it was very much as case of out with the old and in with the new.
 And here lies the problem.
 Old kit was thrown out to accommodate the newer technology, which has left some archives exposed.